-So the Galaxy Note 9 is now here, putting the 8 in the shade.
+So the Galaxy Note 9 has been out for a little while, making the Note 8 old news.
 Right?
-Well that's the theory.
-But the 2017 model is so incredible that it still performs just like a new model and not to mention it is so much cheaper than its successor - that Samsung Galaxy Note 8 deals are still well worth a look.
+Well that's what you would think.
+But the 2017 model is so incredible that it still performs just like a new model and not to mention it is so much cheaper than its successor.
+Samsung Galaxy Note 8 deals are definitely still well worth a look.
 And it's still getting cheaper!

-The Note 8 is still never going to be your go-to option if you're on a tight budget, however.
-It's a Goliath of a smartphone, both in terms of sheer size and internal power.
-It's got the screen size and specification smarts to be a competitor to the much lauded iPhone X or iPhone's new massive iPhone XS Max and neither of those come cheap.
+The Note 8 is not by any means a budget device, however.
+It's a absolutely massive smartphone, not just in size but also in raw power.
+It's got the screen size and specification smarts to be a competitor to the highly praised iPhone X or iPhone's new massive iPhone XS Max and neither of those come cheap.
 But there are now some excellent Note 8 deals floating around.
 Check out our comparison chart and handpicked favourite Note 8 deals below.

 - Check out today's best Samsung Galaxy Note 9 deals to order

 - These are the best mobile phone deals in the UK right now